Nebraska Recount Laws

 No statutory guidance for recount challengers

-In the case of automatic recounts on close vote, the statute provides that “[c]andidates whose ballots will be recounted may be present or be represented by an agent appointed by the candidate.”
+In the case of automatic recounts on a close vote and most candidate initated recounts, candidates whose ballots will be recounted may be present or be represented by an agent appointed by the candidate.
 Neb.
-Rev. Stat.
-Section 32-1119(5).
-The provisions governing Legislative recounts and recounts initiated by candidates are silent on the subject of who may be present for the recount.
-See Neb.
-Rev. Stat.
-Sections 32-1118 and 32-1121.
+Rev. Stat.§ 32-1119(5).
+The statute governing Legislative recounts is silent on the subject of who may be present for the recount.
+Neb.
+Rev. Stat. §§ 32-1118.

 Although the statutes do not require that the public be allowed to observe recounts, according to the Office of the Nebraska Secretary of State, local election officials may, at their discretion, allow public observers and set limitations on their proximity to the ballots.

 The following statutes briefly define what constitutes a valid vote: Neb.
 Rev. Stat. § 32-901, pertaining to authorized methods for marking a ballot; and Neb.
 Rev. Stat. §§ 32-1003 & 32-1004, pertaining to the processing of ballots containing undervotes and overvotes.

 In addition, “[a]ny issue as to the legality of a vote shall be resolved unanimously by the [ballot counting] resolution board.
 If a unanimous decision cannot be obtained, the ballot shall be rejected as to the vote in question.”
 Neb.
 Rev. Stat. § 32-1015.